vatpac-technology/sops/docs/aerodromes/classc/GoldCoast.md

     **LKU:** "Follow the 737, maintain own separation, join final runway 32, cleared visual approach, LKU"

 ### Helicopter Operations
+The HLS (Helipad) is located between the GA Apron and Taxiway Golf.
+The Helipad is part of the maneuvering area and is controlled by CG ADC.
+Any helicopter taking off or landing on the helipad requires a specific takeoff or landing clearance from ADC.

+!!! phraseology
+    **CG ADC**: "WP2, helipad, cleared to land"

 Local helicopter operations are conducted on the Western Grass which is the area contained by blue gable markers north of the VOR and west of the runway intersection.
 This is marked on the aerodrome chart as “HELO OPS”.
-The HLS (Helipad) is located between the GA Apron and Taxiway Golf.
 Circuits from the Western Grass are to be made in the same direction as the duty runway.

 ### Hospital Helipads
 Within the Gold Coast CTR, there are two main hospital helipads.
 Tweed Heads Hospital (YTWH), and Tweed Valley Hospital (YXTV).